awsdocs/amazon-aurora-user-guide/doc_source/Concepts.DBInstanceClass.md

 ## Determining DB instance class support in AWS Regions<a name="Concepts.DBInstanceClass.RegionSupportAurora"></a>

-To determine the DB instance classes supported by each DB engine in a specific AWS Region, you can use the AWS Management Console, the [Amazon RDS Pricing](http://aws.amazon.com/rds/pricing/) page, or the [describe\-orderable\-db\-instance\-options](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-orderable-db-instance-options.html) AWS CLI command\.
+To determine the DB instance classes supported by each DB engine in a specific AWS Region, you can take one of several approaches\.
+You can use the AWS Management Console, the [Amazon RDS Pricing](http://aws.amazon.com/rds/pricing/) page, or the [describe\-orderable\-db\-instance\-options](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-orderable-db-instance-options.html) AWS CLI command\.

 **Note**
-When you perform operations with the AWS CLI, such as creating or modifying a DB cluster, it automatically shows the supported DB instance classes for a specific DB engine, DB engine version, and AWS Region\.
+When you perform operations with the AWS CLI, it automatically shows the supported DB instance classes for a specific DB engine, DB engine version, and AWS Region\.
+Examples of the operations that you can perform include creating and modifying a DB instance\.

 **Contents**
 + [Using the Amazon RDS pricing page to determine DB instance class support in AWS Regions](#Concepts.DBInstanceClass.RegionSupportAurora.PricingPage)